 As late as in 1795, there were still over 700 mansions on the island, which was then as many as there were in Venice itself.
 This is despite the fact that decay had already set in slowly in the 15th century.
 This was mainly due to natural changes on the island.
 The harbors silted up and the island became more marshy, leading to a major problem with malaria.

 Of the many churches that once existed on the island, almost nothing remains and very few people live on the island.

-Torcello’s biggest tourist attraction is the Cathedral, which, together with the Baptistry and the Santa Fosca Martyrium, consists of a large complex.
+Torcello‘s biggest tourist attraction is the Cathedral, which, together with the Baptistry and the Santa Fosca Martyrium, is part of a large complex.
 The martyrium has a portico, which covers five of its sides.

 The Ponte del Diavolo (“Devil’s Bridge”) is one of only two bridges in Venice without a railing.

 The island can be reached by line 12 and line N (night service).